philip-gai/github-drawio-demo/README.md

 This method does not require any OAuth or GitHub app approvals and defaults to offline mode. 🎉

-Using the [Draw.io Visal Studio Code extension], you can do this in github.dev, Codespaces or locally on VS Code.
+Using the [Draw.io Visual Studio Code extension], you can do this in github.dev, Codespaces or locally on VS Code.

 1. Open the repository you want to create the diagram in
 2. Press `.` to open github.dev (or use Codespaces, or clone and use VS Code locally)
-3. Install the [Draw.io Visal Studio Code extension]
+3. Install the [Draw.io Visual Studio Code extension]
 4. Open or save a file ending with `.drawio.png` or `.drawio.svg`
 5. Reference the file in markdown like you would reference any file `![Label](relative link)`
 6. It will now live-update, you can use PRs, and you didn't need to install any GitHub apps! 🚀